kotlin-orm/ktorm-docs/source/en/joining.md

 ## More Joining Types

-Ktorm only provides four built-in join types in its core module (see [Joining Functions](#Joining-Functions)), and that's enough in most cases.
-But what if we want to use some special join types provided by a special database?
+Ktorm only provides four built-in join types in its core module (see [Joining Functions](#Joining-Functions)).
+That's enough in most cases, but what if we want to use some special join types provided by a special database?
 Let's take MySQL's natural join as an example, learning how to extend more joining types with Ktorm.

 By reading the source code, we can know that the `JoinExpression` extends from an abstract class `QuerySourceExpression`.
 We can also create a class extending from the abstract class by ourselves, let's name it as `NaturalJoinExpression`: